friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Protocol/README.md

 - **remote** - protocol messages are serialized to JSON so that they can be sent via various transport protocols like **HTTP** or **WebSocket**.
-  This enables a **client-server** setup to host multiples database at the server and expose them to various clients.
+  This enables a **client-server** setup hosting multiple databases at the server and expose them to various clients.

 ## Unit of Work

 The fundamental feature of protocol messages is the adaption of the **Unit of Work** pattern.
-Each `SyncRequest` contains a set of tasks like: *Read*, *Create*, *Update*, *Delete*, *SendMessage*, *SendCommand*, ...
+Each `SyncRequest` contains a set of tasks like: *Create*, *Read*, *Update*, *Delete*, *SendMessage*, *SendCommand*, ...
 Applying this pattern enables:

-- Increase **efficiency** by minimizing the remote communication overhead (chattiness) by reducing the number of requests or messages send between a client and a server.
+- Increase **efficiency** by minimizing the the significant remote communication overhead (chattiness) by reducing the number of requests or messages send between a client and a server.
   This is simply achieved by combining a set of tasks into a single request.

 - Increase **reliability** in remote communication as a set of tasks in a single request arrives at its target as a whole.
-  In opposite in *RESTful* API each database operation is executed in a separate request.
+  In opposite: in a *RESTful* API each database operation is executed in a separate request.
   So in a scenario where multiple database changes need to be executed - e.g. updates or deletes in multiple tables - the remote connection may disconnect.
   This results in a state where database changes are applied only partly.